nmfs-opensci/container-images/images/py-rocket-geospatial/README.md

 # Readme

-This creates a base R image built off rocker/verse with geospatial packages.
+This creates a base R image built off rocker/verse with geospatial packages for Python and R.

 It meant to emulate the geospatial Python image used by NASA Openscapes for their training and tutorials.